pharath/home/_posts/2021-07-05-cheatsheet-vim.md

 :tabe *file* | open *file* in a new Tab
 :4gt | switch to Tab number 4
-:tab ter | open terminal in new Tab
+:tab ter | open terminal in new Tab ctrl + w N | scroll in a terminal tab

 ### Re-open closed Tab